The Garden Grazer

 Storing

 Store leftovers in an airtight container in the refrigerator.
-We find it keeps well for about 4-5 days.
-Simply reheat in the microwave when ready to enjoy.
+I find it keeps well for about 4-5 days.
+Reheat in the microwave when ready to enjoy.

-Vegan summer vegetable chili in a bowl with spoon
+Close up view of summer vegetable chili in a white serving bowl with spoon

-For more inspiration, also browse all vegan chili recipes or summer recipes.
+For more inspiration, also browse all vegan soup recipes or summer recipes.

-Vegan summer vegetable chili in a bowl topped with avocado and cilantro
+Vegan summer vegetable chili in a white serving bowl topped with avocado and fresh cilantro

 Summer Vegetable Chili